lc-guy/4chan-finder/README.md

 * ~~Make it work~~
 * ~~Implement dump mode (easy)~~
 * ~~Make it look better~~
-* Make it interactive (Display a small snippet of the OP, the last reply date, and allow the user to choose the thread he wants to access if multiple results are present)
+* ~~Make it interactive (Display a small snippet of the OP, the last reply date, and allow the user to choose the thread he wants to access if multiple results are present)~~

+This is now in a working state.
+Future changes will probably only be bugfixes or feature requests.

 ## Dependencies
+* Ruby Versions older than 1.9.3 are not supported (releases older than 2011).
 * The xdg gem is necessary for handling config and cache folders location.
 To install it, enter `[sudo] gem install xdg`.
 * The colorize gem is necessary for output generation.
 To install it, enter `[sudo] gem install colorize`.
+* The nokogiri gem is necessary for cleaning the 4chan api's output.
+To install it, enter `[sudo] gem install nokogiri`.

 ## Contact
 * e-mail: aptyget@gmail.com